-5 "Reasonable suspicion" has been defined as "specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant that intrusion."
+7 "Reasonable suspicion" has been defined as "specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant that intrusion."
 Terry v.
 Ohio, 392 U.S. 1 at 21.

-6 Reasonable suspicion findings indicate only that the Commission either found or failed to find sufficient legal justification to open an investigation to determine whether a violation of the law has occurred, and not a definitive determination that a respondent violated any provision of the law.
+8 Reasonable suspicion findings indicate only that the Commission either found or failed to find sufficient legal justification to open an investigation to determine whether a violation of the law has occurred, and not a definitive determination that a respondent violated any provision of the law.

-7 WIS.
-STAT. § 19.50(2)(c) specifically allows for the release of "communications made to the attorney of an investigator, prosecutor, employee, or member of the Commission or to a person or the attorney of a person who is investigated or prosecuted by the Commission ."
+9 WIS.
+STAT. § 19.50(2)(c) specifically allows for the release of "communications made to the attorney of an investigator, prosecutor, employee, or member of the Commission or to a person or the attorney of a person who is investigated or prosecuted by the Commission."

-8 WIS.
-STAT. § 19.49(1)(b) The Commission may compromise and settle any civil action or potential action brought or authorized to be brought by it which, in the opinion of the Commission, constitutes a minor violation, a violation
+$^{^{10}}$ WIS.
+STAT. § 19.49(1)(b) The Commission may compromise and settle any civil action or potential action brought or authorized to be brought by it which, in the opinion of the Commission, constitutes a minor violation, a violation caused by excusable neglect, or which for other good cause shown, should not in the public interest be prosecuted under such chapter.

-- i.
-When a complaint is designated for settlement, the Administrator shall assign it to a staff member and/or Counsel for processing and resolution. - ii.
-If the complaint is designated for an investigation by resolution, the resolution shall specifically set forth any matter that is authorized to be investigated.9 - iii.
+assign it to a staff member and/or Counsel for processing and resolution.

+- ii.
+If the complaint is designated for an investigation by resolution, the resolution shall specifically set forth any matter that is authorized to be investigated.11 - iii.
 To assist in the investigation, the Commission may elect to retain a special investigator.
-If the Commission elects to retain a special investigator, the Administrator shall submit to the Commission the names of three (3) qualified individuals to serve as a special investigator.
-10 - iv.
-If the Commission retains a special investigator to investigate a complaint against a person who is a resident of this state, the Commission shall provide to the district attorney for the county in which the person resides a copy of the complaint and shall notify the district attorney that it has retained a special investigator to investigate the complaint.11
+If the Commission elects to retain a special investigator, the Administrator shall submit to the Commission the names of three (3) qualified individuals to serve as a special investigator.12 - iv.
+If the Commission retains a special investigator to investigate a complaint against a person who is a resident of this state, the Commission shall provide to the district attorney for the county in which the person resides a copy of the complaint and shall notify the district attorney that it has retained a special investigator to investigate the complaint.13